oracle/odpi/doc/src/functions/dpiRowid.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **rowid** [IN] -- the rowid from which the string representation is to be returned.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **value** [OUT] -- a pointer to the value as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of